Skip to Content

 Review your estate planning documents

-Wills, trusts and other documents should be reviewed to determine if any changes are necessary.
+Wills, trusts and other documents should be reviewed with your attorney to determine if any changes are necessary.
 Revisions may not be needed if your initial plan was prepared with flexible provisions to account for life changes.
 You may also have to set distributions at designated ages for your new grandchild or include provisions for expenses like education or home ownership.

 Review the family's finances and assets